MS Excel MCQ Quiz - Objective Question with Answer for MS Excel - Download Free PDF

 MS Excel Question 1 Detailed Solution

-The correct answer is Toggles between absolute and relative references.
+The correct answer is Escape (Esc)

 Key Points